 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|

 |December 31 annually||January 1 – December 31 over a rolling, three-year period||120 hours||None|

 Subject Area Requirements

-For each three-year recertification period, 4 of the required 120 hours of continuing professional education must be from a Board-approved course on Professional Ethics.
-New licensees must take a Board-approved course on the provisions of the Wyoming CPA Act and Wyoming Rules and Regulations within six months of the date of the initial permit.
+Within each three-year recertification period, 4 of the required 120 CPE hours must also be from a Board-approved course on Professional Ethics.
+New licensees also must take a Board-approved course on the provisions of the Wyoming CPA Act and Wyoming Rules and Regulations.
+Furthermore, this has to happen within six months of the date of the initial permit.

 CPAs must also take 80 hours per recertification period in Code A subjects.

 Credit Limitations and Calculation

 In Wyoming, CPAs who instruct in a formal setting can obtain up to 50% of their total required credit hours.
 However, this credit only extends to three times the presentation length.
 No further credit will be offered for repeated instances of instruction of the same material.